 The next afternoon, the 47th Pennsylvanians hopped cars on the Baltimore & Ohio Railroad, and headed for Annapolis, Maryland.
 Arriving around 10 p.m., they were assigned quarters in barracks at the Naval Academy.
 They then spent that Friday through Monday (24-27 January 1862) loading their equipment and other supplies onto the steamship Oriental.

-According to Schmidt and letters home from members of the regiment, those preparations ceased on Monday, 27 January, at 10 a.m. when:
+Per research by Schmidt, as well as letters home from members of the regiment, those preparations ceased on Monday, 27 January, at 10 a.m. when:

 The regiment was formed and instructed by Lt.
 Col. Alexander ‘that we were about drumming out a member who had behaved himself unlike a soldier.’ ….
 The prisoner, Pvt.
 James C. Robinson of Company I, was a 36 year old miner from Allentown who had been ‘disgracefully discharged’ by order of the War Department.
 Pvt.
 Robinson was marched out with martial music playing and a guard of nine men, two men on each side and five behind him at charge bayonets.
 The music then struck up with ‘Robinson Crusoe’ as the procession was marched up and down in front of the regiment, and Pvt.
 Robinson was marched out of the yard.